 - Name: nexus

-- Description: Sonatype Nexus Professional
+- Description: Nexus Repository Manager

-- choose a password for this application.
+- Choose a password for this application.
 Nexus will use this password to authenticate with the Crowd server.
 Click on the Next button.

-The Directories from allows you to select the user directory used for Nexus authentication.
-In this example, the default "User Management" directory will be used.
+The Directories form allows you to select the user directory used for Nexus authentication.
+In this example, the default User Management directory will be used.